 - 1 teaspoon baking soda

 - 1 1/2 cups sugar, plus more for flattening cookies

 - 10 tablespoons (1 1/4 sticks) unsalted butter, room temperature

 - Vanilla Cream Filling

 Preheat oven to 375 degrees.
-Into a medium-size bowl, sift together flour, cocoa powder, baking soda, baking powder, and salt; set aside.
+Into a medium-size bowl, sift together flour, cocoa powder, baking soda, baking powder, and 1/4 teaspoon salt; set aside.

 In the bowl of an electric mixer fitted with the paddle attachment, cream sugar and butter until light and fluffy, about 2 minutes.
 Add egg; beat to combine.
 With mixer on low speed, gradually add the flour mixture; continue beating until dough is well combined.